jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   * returns the current light if the timer is :red:`NOT done`
   * checks if the current light is :yellow:`YELLOW` (this only happens if the timer is done), then returns :red:`RED` if the current light is :yellow:`YELLOW`
   * checks if the current light is :green:`GREEN` (this only happens if the timer is :green:`done` and the current light is NOT :yellow:`YELLOW`), then returns :yellow:`YELLOW` if the current light is :green:`GREEN`
-  * checks if the walk button is :green:`pushed` (this only happens if the timer is :green:`done` and the current light is NOT :yellow:`YELLOW` and the current light is NOT :green:`GREEN`, this means the current light is :red:`RED`), then returns :red:`RED` if the walk button is :green:`pushed`
   * checks if the walk button is :green:`pushed` (this only happens if the timer is :green:`done` and the current light is :red:`RED`), then returns :red:`RED` if the walk button is :green:`pushed`
   * returns :green:`GREEN` if the timer is :green:`done` and the current light is :red:`RED` (this only happens if the walk button is :red:`NOT pushed`)